 "They've become part of my family and my care team just like the doctors and nurses have become," he said.
 "They come into your room and you totally forget about all the things that are going on.
 They are amazing animals."

-Tracy Meltzer, who is Gael's home handler and a nursing director at Regional, said Gael's award exemplifies the success of the Memorial Animal Assisted Therapy Program that was establish in 2009.
+Tracy Meltzer, who is Gael's home handler and a nursing director at Regional, said Gael's award exemplifies the success of the Memorial Animal Assisted Therapy Program that was established in 2009.

 "It's a very moving and empowering program.
 I am in awe and humbled to witness the difference our dogs make in providing better outcomes for our patients and their families," she said.